LynxGeekNYC/Mosquito-Killer/README.md

 # Mosquito-Killer
-Arduino based script that detects mosquitoes and kills them with a 1W laser.
+Arduino based script that detects mosquitoes using LIDAR and kills them with a 1W laser.